Skip to main content

 (2) Within sight or hearing of a staff member;

 (3) Made comfortable in a warm, safe environment.
-All linen and blankets used by an ill child shall be laundered before being used by another child, and cots or recovery/nurse station bed, shall be disinfected; and
+All linen and blankets used by an ill child will be laundered before being used by another child, and cots or recovery/nurse station bed, will be disinfected; and

 (4) Observed carefully for worsening condition.